-A recent highlight on the instrumental front is Claroscuro en Flor, a 25 minute concerto for harp and chamber orchestra commissioned by the American Harp Society and San José Chamber Orchestra which saw its premiere in 2013 under the baton of Barbara Day Turner.
-Another notable instrumental work is his guitar sonata Ondas do Mar de Vigo, which can be found on Mesut Özgen's CD Troubadour; the chamber concerto Untogether, not Apart, premiered by New Music Works in 2014; Contraponientes, a choral song-cycle based on poetry by Federico García Lorca commissioned by Ariose Singers and Being of One’s Hour, commissioned by Robert Kelley for Santa Cruz Ballet Theater.
+Notable past projects include Claroscuro en Flor, a 25 minute concerto for harp and chamber orchestra commissioned by the American Harp Society and San José Chamber Orchestra, which saw its premiere in 2013 under the baton of Barbara Day Turner; the guitar sonata Ondas do Mar de Vigo, which can be found on Mesut Özgen's CD Troubadour; the chamber concerto Untogether, not Apart, premiered by New Music Works in 2014; Contraponientes, a choral song-cycle based on poetry by Federico García Lorca commissioned by Ariose Singers and Being of One’s Hour, commissioned by Robert Kelley for Santa Cruz Ballet Theater.